embeddedartistry/athena-eeprom/README.md

 #include <AthenaEEPROM.h>
 ```

-The library provides a global instance called `EEPROM`.
+The library provides a global instance called `EEPROM` that serves as a drop-in replacement for the standard `EEPROM` object provided by `EEPROM.h`.

+The standard interfaces still work.
 You can write a byte with the `write` API:

 ```
 EEPROM.write(addr, val);